-The monument to Pickett’s Division of the Army of Northern Virginia is southwest of Gettysburg on West Confederate Avenue (Monument map: West Confederate Avenue – Pt.
-3).
+The monument to Pickett’s Division of the Army of Northern Virginia is southwest of Gettysburg on West Confederate Avenue (West Confederate Avenue – Pt.
+3 tour map).
 A marker is in front of the Black Horse Tavern on Fairfield Road.

 Relatively fresh and untouched by casualties, Pickett’s Division was the obvious choice to take part in the final attack Lee needed to break through Union lines.
 But although it has come down through history as “Pickett’s Charge,” Pickett’s was only one of three divisions which participated and Pickett was not the overall commander.

 Pickett’s Division crossed the mile of open ground under intense artillery and eventually rifle fire.
 It reached the Union defensive line at The Angle and for a short time punched through.
 But it had no support and was quickly overwhelmed.

 The division suffered crippling casualties, particularly among the officers and NCOs.
 All three brigade and twelve of thirteen regimental commanders were killed or wounded.
 Pickett himself was unscathed, for which he was criticised.